simplebuild/please.make/README.md

 Docker
 ------

-The rule `make_docker_image` builds an image from a Dockerfile (alternative name/path might be provided).
+The rule `make_docker_image` builds an image from a Dockerfile.
 As a context, docker receives a tarball with supplied sources and artifacts from other rules.

 Build an image with `plz run <path-to-docker-target>` (will use default repository from .plzconfig and hash-based tag).
 To override, use `DOCKER_REPOSITORY=...
 DOCKER_TAG=... plz run <path-to-docker-target>`.
 To push the image add `DOCKER_PUSH=1`.